adesbro/adesbro.github.io/_posts/2016-04-11-Multi-State-Array-Combinations-in-CSharp.md

 title: Multi-State Array Combinations in C#
 ---

-So, what do I mean exactly, by multi-state array combinations?
-Part of the work I am currently doing required me to calculate all possible combinations of a set of values of a fixed size, each value having three states.
+So, what do I mean exactly by multi-state array combinations?
+Part of the work I am currently doing requires me to calculate all possible combinations of an array of values of a fixed size, each value having three states.
 Each combination is effectively a fixed length array of tri-state values.
-In my case, the three states are 'Agree', 'Disagree' and 'Missing', with each position in the array representing a field within a dataset.
+In my case, the three states are 'agree', 'disagree' and 'missing', with each position in the array representing a field within a dataset.

 For example, if there were three fields (name, age, gender) you would have combinations like: